Sumit-Kumar1/auth-rest-api/README.md

 - This is a simple REST API using golang and redis for JWT token based authentication.
 - The API has endpoints for user registration, login, and protected routes for token refresh and revoke.

-## CI/CD Pipeline

-This project uses GitHub Actions for continuous integration and deployment:

-1. **Build and Test**: On every push and pull request, the pipeline:
-   - Sets up Go environment
-   - Installs dependencies
-   - Runs linters (golangci-lint)
-   - Runs tests with race detection and coverage reporting
-   - Uploads coverage to Codecov

-2. **Docker Build**: On pushes to the main branch, the pipeline:
-   - Builds a Docker image
-   - Pushes the image to Docker Hub

-To use the CI/CD pipeline:
-1. Set up the following secrets in your GitHub repository:
-   - `DOCKER_USERNAME`: Your Docker Hub username
-   - `DOCKER_PASSWORD`: Your Docker Hub password/token

-2. The pipeline will automatically run on:
-   - Pull requests to the main branch
-   - Pushes to the main branch

 ## How to use this api

 ### Method 1